 Cecilia Polanco graduated from UNC Chapel Hill in 2016 as a Morehead-Cain Scholar.
 She launched So Good Pupusas LLC, a social justice food truck promoting cultural appreciation and higher education through pupusas and scholarships for undocumented students.
-Cecilia is working with the Center for Environmental Farming Systems to collect success stories from the Farm to School Coalition working groups and the Rooted in Community Summer Summit event this July.
+Cecilia is working with the Center for Environmental Farming Systems on the Rooted in Community Summer Summit event this July in Greensboro.
 In addition to her project, Cecilia is working to refine her business plan and social mission model for her food truck and non profit.
 Cecilia's favorite quote is by Cesar Chavez, who said "If you really want to make a friend, go to someone's house and eat with him... the people who give you their food give you their heart."

 Analisa Sorrells is a senior at UNC Chapel Hill studying Public Policy with a minor in Journalism.
 In addition to her part-time job at Campus Recreation, Analisa has previously held positions with the North Carolina Institute for Public Health and Feeding Children Everywhere.
 She currently volunteers with TABLE as a committee co-chair and board member.
 As part of the JKHF Fellowship, Analisa is working with EducationNC to support the Reach NC Voices project through research, grassroots organizing and storytelling, and content development with a focus on summer meals programs.